 25) Marijuana Is Legal

 Yes, these crazy hippie Oregonians voted to legalize a narcotic substance!
 Now you won’t be able to go to a coffee shop without some punk kid trying to sell you a doobie /sarcasm.
-As of October, all Medical Clubs are open to the public to legally purchase marijuana.
+As of October, all Medical Clubs are open to the public to purchase marijuana legally.
 I mean if you don’t already have a hook up that’s cheaper.
 It is still better to have a medical card because you pay less tax, get stronger edibles and can buy more weed.
 It is even legal to fly with weed here in Oregon and people are smuggling it out of the state on airplanes.

 26) No Pro Football or Baseball Team

 If you even care about that sort of thing.
-I personally do not.
+I do not.
 It seems the people of Portland have adapted and claim Seattle’s teams as their own even though the citizens hate Seattle and always claim to be a better city.

 27) Locals Hate Californians